What is atherosclerosis?

 Using new science, testing, and treatments, we can halt and reverse the disease in our arteries.

 Take the first step to prevent heart attack and stroke.
-Request a complementary Discovery Call with Dr. Backs and begin your journey to prevention and a healthy, happy life.
+Request a complementary Discovery Zoom Call with Dr. Backs and begin your journey to prevention and a healthy, happy life.